aditisharma0612/Stress_Relief/README.md

 Dietary tips for reducing stress
 Exercise routines to boost mood
 The power of reading as an escape
-Comedy and its role in stress relief
+Comedy and its role in stress relief.

 **Lets start:**
 Visit the Website
 Take the Stress Level Test: Start by assessing your stress level to receive personalized feedback.